How toys must be fun to educate. Choosing educational toys.

 Educational toys contribute to a child’s social, motor and intellectual development.

-The best educational toys are just fun.
+The best wooden educational toys are just fun.
 Your little one is engrossed and does not know that they are learning something every time they play.

 Take, for instance, building blocks.
 While your child balances them atop one another, trying to build the tallest tower or the longest line, they are learning spatial skills, balance, motor skills, visual acuity among others.